-Independent Auditor's Report (Continued)
+Independent Auditor's Report (Continued) SAMHI JV Business Hotels Private Limited

-- (i) In the absence of sufficient and appropriate reporting on compliance with the audit trail requirements in the respective independent auditor's reports of service organisations available for part of the year and in the absence of the independent auditor's reports of service organisations for the balance period, for accounting softwares used for maintaining the books of account relating to general ledger, food and beverage revenue, payroll and procure to pay process, which are operated by third-party software service providers, we are unable to comment whether audit trail feature for the said softwares was enabled and operated throughout the year for all relevant transactions, recorded in the respective softwares. - (ii) The feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting software used for maintaining the books of account relating to revenue process. - (iii) The feature of recording audit trail (edit log) facility was not enabled for the accounting software used for maintaining the books of account relating to general ledger.

-Further, for the periods where audit trail (edit log) facility was enabled and operated for the respective accounting softwares, we did not come across any instance of the audit trail feature being tampered with.

-C. With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act:
+- ii.
+In the absence of an independent auditor's report from 1 January 2025 to 31 March 2025 in relation to controls at a service organisation for an accounting software used for maintaining the books of account relating to payroll, which is operated by a third party software service provider, we are unable to comment whether audit trail feature for the said software was enabled and operated from 1 January 2025 to 31 March 2025 for all relevant transactions recorded in the software. - iii.
+The feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting software used for maintaining the books of account relating to revenue process for the period from 1 April 2024 to 5 September 2024. - iv.
+The feature of recording audit trail (edit log) facility was not enabled for the accounting software used for maintaining the books of account relating to general ledger. - Further, for the accounting softwares for which audit trail feature is enabled and operated effectively, we did not come across any instance of audit trail feature being tampered with during the course of our audit.
+Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention except for the period where the audit trail was not enabled or operating effectively. - C. With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act:

 In our opinion and according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the year.
-The Ministry of Corporate Affairs has not proccribed other details under Section 107(16) of the Act which are required to be commented upon by us.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.